 Before choosing a legal structure for your new business, consider alternatives.
 Because of strict Chinese government policies, starting a business in China as a foreigner can consume a lot of time and money.
 If you choose to incorporate your business with an official legal structure, the process could take months.

-If you choose to start your business in China with help from a local Professional Employment Organization (PEO) / Employer of Record (EOR), like New Horizons Global Partners, you can start operating in days.
+If you choose to start your business in China with help from a local Professional Employment Organization (PEO) / Employer of Record (EOR), as New Horizons Global Partners, you can start operating in days.

 Benefits of New Horizons’ PEO Solution in China: